 The bill H. 3044 proposes an amendment to the South Carolina Code of Laws by adding Section 23-3-435, which allows courts to order surgical castration for offenders aged eighteen or older who are convicted of certain Tier II and III sex offenses involving victims aged thirteen or younger.
-This surgical procedure would be administered by the Department of Corrections and requires a court-appointed medical expert to determine the offender's suitability for surgery within sixty days of sentencing.
-The bill also stipulates that the procedure must occur no later than one week before the offender's release from incarceration.
+This surgical procedure would be in addition to any other penalties imposed and must be performed by a licensed physician from the Department of Corrections.
+The court's order for surgical castration is contingent upon a determination by a court-appointed medical expert that the offender is a suitable candidate for the procedure, which must occur no later than one week before the offender's release from incarceration.

-Additionally, the bill establishes penalties for offenders who fail to comply with the court order for surgical castration, including a potential imprisonment of up to five years without the possibility of parole or probation.
-However, it clarifies that surgical castration is not mandated if deemed medically inappropriate.
-The act will take effect upon approval by the Governor and includes provisions to ensure that any repealed or amended laws remain in effect for pending actions or liabilities.
+Additionally, the bill stipulates that if an offender fails to comply with the court order for the procedure, they will be charged with a violation of this section and, upon conviction, face imprisonment of up to five years without the possibility of parole or probation.
+The bill also clarifies that surgical castration is not mandated if it is deemed medically inappropriate.
+The act will take effect upon approval by the Governor.

 02/04/2025: 23-3-435